 Types of Compensation in an Auto Accident

-In a car accident lawsuit, damages include past and future physical pain and suffering; mental pain and suffering; medical expenses; wage loss; and loss of the ability to earn income.
+If you have been injured in a car accident, damages include past and future physical pain and suffering; mental pain and suffering; medical expenses; wage loss; and loss of the ability to earn income.

 If you were married at the time of the accident, then your spouse is entitled to loss of consortium damages; which is the loss of services, assistance, aid, and companionship of the injured spouse.

 If the accident results in death, then a wrongful death claim is filed.
 The damages in this type of case include medical and funeral expenses; mental pain and suffering for the surviving spouse and minor children; loss of support; and loss of future estate.

 If the company or person causing your harm acted in an intentional or reckless manner, you also might be entitled to recover punitive damages.